Free calorie counter app

 That message should show up clearly on the page instead of being buried under generic feature copy.

-The core features stay visible instead of getting buried in a crowded layout.
+The core features stay easy to scan instead of getting buried under a crowded comparison layout.

 Count calories from photos